dguest/pandamonium/README.md

 python -m pip install pandamonium
 ```

-### Install the old style of global scripts
+### Install oldschool way

-If you want to install the original version of `pandamonium` before it became a
-library and was a set of global level Python scripts you can still do that.
+If you can't get `pip` working you can just put the scripts you need
+in your path.
+Note that this is **deprecated** (but still works for
+now).

-1. Clone the repository at tag [`v0.1`][tag_v0.1]
+1. Clone the repository
 ```
-git clone git@github.com:dguest/pandamonium.git --branch v0.1
+git clone git@github.com:dguest/pandamonium.git
 ```
 2. Add the directory to your `PATH`.

 Maybe with something like the following in your `.bashrc`

 ```